Quarzizus/Quarzizus/README.md

 Lets begin !

-- to tell short histories 🖊
+- To tell short histories 🖊

-- to play piano 🎹
+- To play piano 🎹

-- to compose music 🎼
+- To compose music 🎼

-🦉 I am currently learning **React.js** and **Redux** 🪐 ... in my repositories 📚 you would see my progress
+🦉 I am currently learning **Redux** and **Firebase** 🪐 ... in my repositories 📚 you would see my progress

 You can **contact me** through of twitter how [@quarzizus ](https://twitter.com/quarzizus "@quarzizus ") I will be pleased of talk with you 🖤